 “I always felt a deep affinity for nature and animals but it was seven wolf puppies that drove me, through love, into action.”
 Susan Eirich, Ph.D.

-It was all the fault of 7 wolf puppies.
-I was invited to help care for them.
-Bottle feeding them; nursing them when they fell desperately ill, I fell in love.
+It was all the fault of seven wolf puppies.
+I was invited to help care for them—bottle feeding them, nursing them when they fell desperately ill.
+I fell in love.
 That changed everything.
 It was the kind of passionate committed love that a parent feels for a newborn child.

 I was helpless before it.
 I had to do right by them.
 Then, because they opened me to the wonder of wolves, I had to do right by their kind.
 As I was invited to care for bears, cougars, lynx, bison, deer and more, I found myself falling in love each time anew!
 My feelings responded of their own volition.
 Bemused, I would watch them rising from within, surprised at their intensity.
 From where did they come?
 I was falling in love with so many different creatures, so different from my own species.
 What was the common ground that my body recognized?

 Once I was touched by it, saw it, felt it, then I had to fight for the beloved, protect it, take action.
 If I didn’t it felt like I would have betrayed my very soul.
 In 2000 I founded Earthfire Institute Wildlife Sanctuary, a multi-species endeavor.
-It has been a profound difficult joyous journey since then, that continues; each day, week, year is a delight, a trouble and an amazement.
+It has been a profoundly difficult and joyous journey since then.
+Each day, week, and year is a delight, a trouble and an amazement.
 An ever-increasing awakening.
 A microcosm, I believe, of our human journey.

 But really the story of Earthfire is simply a story of love.